 When weighing fin enhancements, it may be helpful to think of them as part of a spectrum.
 Like many of the rules of physics, there are tradeoffs, so we’ve developed an array of these enhancements.
 The types of fins below fall somewhere between poor and excellent in the following areas: fouling and cleanability, heat transfer effectiveness, and durability.
 This post will evaluate the following fin enhancements on those criteria:

-A corrugated fin has flat plate sections with lateral sides facing each other and end sides facing each other with joining sections connecting with lateral sides of the flat plate sections.
 The pattern on a corrugated fin looks like a zigzag line or repeating “w” when viewed from the side.
 This washboard-like configuration enhances heat transfer performance and increases air friction.

 Fin damage can be combed out fairly easy with a fin comb.
 For applications that require a heavier duty fin pack, higher fins per inch (FPI) or gauges is recommended.